cidertool/cider/docs/configuration.md

 ---
-layout: default
+layout: page
 nav_order: 4
 ---

 # Configuration

 The project configuration can be written in YAML, or JSON inside a YAML file.
-Map merges are allowed
+Map merges are allowed.

 ```yaml
 # This file contains all available configuration options and demonstrates